CrazyFedde/docs/commands.md

 <a name="ai"></a>
 ### AI

-Toggles the AI module on or off for the current channel, if the module is enabled users can tag the bot followed by a message or question and the bot will try and use its AI to process the message.
+Toggles the AI module on or off for the current channel.
+If the module is enabled, users can tag the bot followed by a message or question and the bot will try and use its AI to process the message.
 By default AI messages will be enabled for all channels.

 The **general.manage_server** permission is required to run this command.

 <a name="alias"></a>
 ### Alias

-Creates and maps a custom aliase for a pre-existing command, if a alias that already exists is given with no additional command the alias will be unbinded.
+Creates and maps a custom aliases for a pre-existing command.
+If an alias that already exists is given with no additional command the alias will be unbound.

 The **general.manage_server** permission is required to run this command.